 The use of large datasets to train and evaluate force-field based algorithms for protein function has been previously validated in the context of protein thermostability.
 For example, the ProTherm database has over twenty thousand measured effects of mutations on thermostability, and serves as the gold standard for the development of numerous algorithms developed to predict effects of mutations on thermostability.
-(7) (8) (9) Current algorithms for protein redesign are not directly trained on experimentally measured effects, but rather indirect measures such as sequence recovery (i.e. the ability to recapitulate a known active site after running a design simulation).
-While there have been several previous efforts to construct large families of functionally-characterized mutants, none have produced, purified, and measured the kinetic constants of more than 20 mutants.
-(10) (11) (12) (13) (14) In order to develop algorithms for the rational modulation of kinetic parameters it will be necessary to explicitly develop libraries of mutant enzymes for which the the functional effects of mutations on catalytic efficiency (kcat/KM), apparent substrate affinity (estimated by KM), and turnover rate (kcat) have been explicitly measured.
+(7) (8) (9) Current algorithms for protein redesign, in contrast, are not directly trained on experimentally measured effects, but rather indirect measures such as sequence recovery (i.e. the ability to recapitulate a known active site after running a design simulation).
+While there have been several previous efforts to construct large families of functionally-characterized mutants, none have produced, purified, and measured the kinetic constants of more than twenty mutants.
+(10) (11) (12) (13) (14) In order to develop algorithms for the rational modulation of kinetic parameters, we hypothesize that it will be necessary to develop libraries of mutant enzymes for which the functional effects of mutations on catalytic efficiency (kcat/KM), apparent substrate affinity (estimated by KM), and turnover rate (kcat) have been measured.

 Here, we take the first step towards developing a data set of enzyme mutants with measured effects on kinetic constants that is both large enough and has a wide enough dynamic range to enable training of computational protein design algorithms.
 The initial enzyme of focus is a family 1 glycoside hydrolase: ß-glucosidase B (BglB) from Paenibacillus polymyxa.
 The family 1 glycoside hydrolases have been the subject of numerous structural and kinetic studies due to their importance as the penultimate step in cellular ligno-cellulose utilization.
-(15) An X-ray crystal structure of BglB indicates that it follows a classical Koshland double-displacement mechanism in which E353 performs a nucleophilic attack on the anomeric carbon of the substrate’s glucose moiety.
+(15) The structure of BglB indicates that it follows a classical Koshland double-displacement mechanism in which E353 performs a nucleophilic attack on the anomeric carbon of the substrate’s glucose moiety.
 The leaving group is protonated by E164.
 A third active site residue, Y295, orients E353 for catalysis with a hydrogen bond.
 (15) The protein structure and reaction scheme are provided in Figure 1.

 Figure 1.
-Structure and catalyzed reaction of BglB
+Structure and catalyzed reaction of BglB.
 (A) Structure of BglB in complex with the modeled p-nitrophenyl-ß-D-glucoside (pNPG) used for design.
 Alpha carbons of residues mutated shown as blue spheres.
-The image was generated with PyMOL.
+The image was drawn with PyMOL.
 (16) (B) The BglB–catalyzed reaction on pNPG used to evaluate kinetic constants of designed mutants

-In this study we report the largest data set of its kind, in which 104 mutants of BglB are produced, purified, and kinetically characterized (i.e., kinetic constants kcat, KM, Ki measured) using the reporter substrate p-nitrophenyl-ß-D-glucoside (pNPG).
+In this study we report the largest data set of its kind, in which 100 mutants of BglB are produced, purified, and kinetically characterized (i.e., kinetic constants kcat, KM, and Ki measured) using the reporter substrate p-nitrophenyl-ß-D-glucoside (pNPG).
 The production of this dataset revealed several mutations to non-catalytic residues (i.e. those not directly involved in the proposed reaction chemistry) that are as important to the enzyme-catalyzed reaction as catalytic residues.
-In addition, we demonstrate the ability to use this dataset to train computational algorithms for the prediction of kcat, KM, and kcat/KM using readily calculated metrics derived from molecular modeling.
+In addition, we demonstrate the ability to use this dataset to train computational algorithms for the prediction of kcat, KM, and kcat/KM using readily-calculated metrics derived from molecular modeling.
 Finally, we illustrate how machine learning can be used to identify structural features from the molecular models that significantly improve the predictive accuracy of the molecular modeling.
 These analyses provide insight into the factors important for catalysis in BglB as well as a path forward for the development and evaluation of next-generation enzyme reengineering algorithms.

 RESULTS